redis/redis-doc/docs/management/security/acl.md

 Reset the user:

-* `reset` Performs the following actions: resetpass, resetkeys, resetchannels, off, -@all.
+* `reset` Performs the following actions: resetpass, resetkeys, resetchannels, allchannels (if acl-pubsub-default is set), off, clearselectors, -@all.
 The user returns to the same state it had immediately after its creation.

 ## Create and edit user ACLs with the ACL SETUSER command